Anne Trister: Cast

+Production

+The film was written by Marcel Beaulieu and Léa Pool, based on an original idea by Pool.
+It was produced by Films Vision 4 and the National Film Board of Canada, with an approximate budget of C$1.38 million.
+Filming took place from 18 March to 3 June 1985 in Montreal, Lausanne, Geneva and Tel Aviv.

 Release

-The film premiered on February 3, 1986, in Quebec, and was screened in competition at the 36th Berlin International Film Festival.
+The film premiered on 3 February 1986, in Quebec, and was screened in competition at the 36th Berlin International Film Festival.

 Critical response

-Ron Base of the Toronto Star wrote that the film " is as pristine and as empty as a modern art gallery at midnight.
-It is a film about emotion, empty of emotion.
-An art movie without art.
-Humorless.
-And vague.
-Introverted beyond hope, lost somewhere deep in its own pretensions."
-He concluded that "when Anne Trister is not putting you to sleep, there are moments of beauty and emotion.
-Much of the time, though, it is back to a studied, almost smug self-consciousness in a world overlapping and intertwined, delicately exploring the many imponderable forms of love.
-The exploration is not successful."
+Ron Base of the Toronto Star wrote that the film "is as pristine and as empty as a modern art gallery at midnight" and called it a film "about emotion, empty of emotion".
+He concluded that although Anne Trister had "moments of beauty and emotion", much of it returned to "a studied, almost smug self-consciousness", and that its exploration was unsuccessful.

 Noel Taylor of the Ottawa Citizen wrote that "there's no denying Anne Trister is technically an accomplished work, but its skill is more clinical than visceral.
 It excites admiration for Pool, the film-maker, without arousing much interest in Pool, the person.
 I would have liked to discover more."

 For the Montreal Gazette, Bruce Bailey wrote that "while Pool's talent for spareness and subtlety is carried over from that film to Anne Trister, this latest effort suffers to at least some extent from slow pacing and an arty pretentiousness that is at times almost laughable."

+Filmdienst described the film as a sensitive and thematically rich study of the search for identity and new meaning in life, while noting reservations about its combination of realistic and metaphorical scenes.